gpierard/music-listening-behaviour/README.md

 ## How this project could be improved

-- See if the algorithm can be improved (using for example non-equi joins)
 - Create and automate more tests.
 For example, I used the `src/tests/crosscheck.R` script to verify that the results are identical with another backend.
 This gives me more confidence in the output.
 These types of crosschecks could potentially be automated.
 - Test the resilience by running with other datasets
 - Improve logging and exception handling